United States Regiments & Batteries > New York > Eleventh New York Infantry Regiment

 |

-October 1 | Efforts fail to effect a new organization of the regiment, known as the J. T. Brady Light Infantry, in summer of 1863, and the men enlisted are transferred to the 17th New York Veteran Infantry |
+October 1 | Efforts failed to effect a new organization of the regiment, to be known as the J. T. Brady Light Infantry.
+The men who enlisted were transferred to the 17th New York Veteran Infantry |